EduardoRFS/reason-mobile/README.md

 ### Patches

-A collection of patches designed to solve packages that aren't solved by the hacks implmented on the generate or are package specific.
+A collection of patches designed to solve packages that aren't solved by the hacks implmented on the generate or are package specific, like the cstubs who cannot be generated in a cross compilation environment, we use the host ones to solve the problem.

 ### Sysroot